-We offer multiple advanced lung support treatments, including inhaled pulmonary vasodilators, prone positioning, non-conventional ventilator modes, as well as veno-venous and veno-arterial ECMO.
-Critical care specialists trained in advanced cardiopulmonary support are on-site, 24 hours a day, 7 days a week.
+We offer multiple advanced treatments, including non-conventional ventilator modes, MARS therapy, Hemolung, as well as veno-venous, veno-pulmonary, and veno-arterial ECMO.
+Critical Care Specialists trained in advanced cardiopulmonary support are on-site, 24 hours a day, 7 days a week.

 If you would like to speak with one of our physicians about an interfacility transfer, please call 1-800-223-4878 (1-800-BAD-HURT).